-I offer many guided two-hour walking tours within the greater Vallarta area.
+I offer guided two-hour walks in and around several Vallarta neighborhoods.
 These adventures aim to introduce you to the Mexican culture and peoples of this charming town.
-On these tours, you will hear explained the history, architecture, ecology and stories while seeing locations you might not find on your own.
+You will hear of history, architecture, ecology and stories while seeing locations you might not find on your own.
 You will have the opportunity to meet shop owners and browse their many offerings.
-These tours are all designed personally by me and include areas I know well and local people I can recommend for goods and services.
+These walks are all designed personally by me and include areas I know well and local people I can recommend for goods and services.
 I do not get a commission from any vendors.
-I only recommend shops and owners I know and who I have personally used so I know the quality and friendliness of their businesses.
+I only recommend shops and owners I know and who I have personally used.
 Many speak English.
-I also conduct longer walking excursions to outlying areas beyond central Vallarta.
-See below for more information.
-For reviews, go to: Trip Advisor and search Learn Vallarta Walking Tours.
+For customer reviews, go to Trip Advisor: Learn Vallarta Walking Tours.

 This walk covers the oldest part of Vallarta on the north side of the Rio Cuale.
-Beginning in the Central Plaza, we will walk the surrounding streets to learn about the historic buildings, art galleries, museums, and merchant shops.
-Historic information about the Guadalupe Church and some of the famous Malecón sculptures.
+From the Central Plaza, we walk the surrounding cobblestone streets.
+Learn about the historic buildings, galleries, open markets, and shops, the Guadalupe Church, and some of the famous Malecón sculptures.
 See artisans at work, buy cigars, taste locally-made candy.
 Meet at the Los Arcos Amphitheater across from downtown Central Plaza, 10 am.

 See colonial architectural buildings and designs including Taylor and Burton’s homes.
 Hear history and stories of this former fishing village while walking charming cobblestone streets with views of both ocean and jungle.
 Sample chocolate, cigars, and coffee at famous Cigar Factory and Cantina.
 Meet at the Los Arcos Amphitheater across from downtown Central Plaza, 10 am.

 Visit a traditional Mexican plaza with its surrounding town, small shops, and street vendors selling everything from embroidered napkins to parrots to wooden crucifixes and tamales.
-Leather is big here as this is a cowboy town.
+Leather is big here as this is cowboy country.
 Huaraches, belts, cowboy boots, purses.
 Bargains galore!
 Shops for medicinal herbs, custom perfumes and natural beauty products included.
 Tacos for lunch (extra cost).
 Meet at bus stop, Juarez and Iturbide downtown in front of Parisina Fabric Shop.
 Roundtrip bus fare included in fee.